 What does my life look like in Togo?

 I live in a neighborhood in Mango populated mainly by Hausa people (while Tchokossi people make up most of Mango’s population).
 By living among them, I am able to develop relationships with my neighbors and immerse myself more in the Hausa language and culture.
 I work five days a week in the clinic at the Hospital of Hope, typically caring for about 25 patients per day.
-Besides the 10-room clinic, the hospital has a capacity of about 45 inpatients, 4 operating rooms, a pharmacy, lab, and radiology with x-ray and ultrasound.
-About 140 Togolese are employed as nurses, aides, techs in various departments, chaplains, administration and other roles.
+Besides the 10-room clinic, the hospital has a capacity of about 70 inpatients (including maternity), 4 operating rooms, a pharmacy, lab, and radiology with x-ray and ultrasound.
+Almost 200 Togolese are employed as nurses, aides, techs in various departments, chaplains, administration and other roles.
 We keep quite busy, seeing over 14,000 patients in our first year of operation!
-About half of my 30+ missionary colleagues work in the hospital, whether in patient care, administration, or maintenance, while others work in radio ministry, agricultural ministry, teaching our missionary kids, and all of us work to make disciples as we seek to bring glory to God in our part of West Africa.
+About half of my 40+ missionary colleagues work in the hospital, whether in patient care, administration, or maintenance; while others work in radio ministry, agricultural ministry, teaching our missionary kids; and all of us work to make disciples as we seek to bring glory to God in our part of West Africa.